Sharpnose Sevengill Shark

 4. The teeth in the lower jaw are broad and comb-shaped

-The moderately small sharpnose sevengill shark has a slender, fusiform body with a narrow, pointed head, large green eyes and a long narrow mouth.
+This moderately small shark has a slender, fusiform body with a narrow, pointed head, large green eyes, and a long narrow mouth.

-Coloration of the sharpnose sevengill shark is brownish grey to olive on the dorsal surface, paling to a lighter ventral surface.
-Adults may have indistinct pale posterior margins on all fins as well as faint dark blotches on the body.
+Brownish grey to olive on the dorsal surface, paling to a lighter ventral surface.
+Adults may have indistinct pale posterior margins on all fins as well as faint dark blotches on the body (Compagno 2001).
 Live specimens have large fluorescent green eyes.
-Juveniles may have dark blotches in the flank area as well as dark tips on the dorsal and caudal fins.
+Juveniles may have dark blotches in the flank area as well as dark tips on the dorsal and caudal fins (Last and Stevens 2009).